fionanealon/python-exercises/README.md

 print("The sum of the values from to 1 to 5 inclusive is", sumall(5))
 print("The sum of the values from to 1 to 10 inclusive is", sumall(10))
 ```
 The above function is far more efficient.
 The above function takes the input 'upto' and creates an output 'sumupto' using a generic block of code.
-We able to use several calls to the sumall function instead repeating blocks of code as in the first example.
+We able to make several calls to the sumall function instead repeating blocks of code as in the first example.

 After reviewing the sumall function, I found some similarities between the sumall function logic and the logic required for exercise 6.